-- 1. Lapidary will be judged on the following criteria: Workmanship and Content; Presentation and Showmanship; Accuracy of Information - 2.
-All lapidary specimens should be labeled with the following information: specimen name, place of origin (country, state, or county; county required for Kansas specimens), purchased or self-collected, date lapidary treatment began, and date lapidary treatment completed (treatment completed after the fair is considered a new year specimen).
+- 1. Lapidary will be judged on the following criteria: Workmanship and Content; Presentation and Showmanship; Accuracy of Information - All lapidary specimens should be labeled with the following information: specimen name, place of origin (country, state, or county; county required for Kansas specimens), purchased or self-collected, date lapidary treatment began, and date lapidary treatment completed (treatment completed after the fair is considered a new year specimen).

-507. Introductory Lapidary Display - Display at least 5 varieties of polished (tumbled) specimens and 5 varieties of unpolished specimens that have not yet received lapidary treatment.
-These do not have to be an example of "before and after", nor do they have to be selfcollected.
+- 476. Explore Lapidary Display For youth not old enough to exhibit at the state fair.
+An opportunity to explore the project.
+County level only.
+Display less than 5 in collection and properly label. - 477.
+Introductory Lapidary Display Display at least 5 varieties of polished (tumbled) specimens and 5 varieties of unpolished specimens that have not yet received lapidary treatment.
+These do not have to be an example of "before and after", nor do they have to be self-collected.
+Locales must be identified. - 478.
+Beginner Lapidary Display Display before and after example of at least 3 varieties of specimens, at least 2 tumble polished and 2 unpolished of each.
 Locales must be identified.
+Lapidary work should be done during the current 4-H year.

-- 508. Beginner Lapidary Display Display before and after example of at least 3 varieties of specimens, at least 2 tumble polished and 2 unpolished of each.
-Locales must be identified.
-Lapidary work should be done during the current 4-H year. - 509.
-Experienced Lapidary Display Display before and after examples of at least 6 varieties of specimens, at least 2 tumble polished and 2 unpolished of each.
+- 479. Experienced Lapidary Display Display before and after examples of at least 6 varieties of specimens, at least 2 tumble polished and 2 unpolished of each.
 At least two varieties should be collected from the native site by the 4-Her, at least one of which comes from Kansas.
 Locales must be identified.
-Lapidary work on at least three varieties should be done during the current 4-H year. - 510.
+Lapidary work on at least three varieties should be done during the current 4-H year. - 480.
 Advanced Lapidary Display Display before and after examples of at least 9 varieties of specimens, at least 2 tumble polished and 2 unpolished of each.
 At least three varieties should be collected from the native site by the 4-Her, at least two of which comes from Kansas.
 Locales must be identified.
-Lapidary work on at least three varieties should be done during the current 4-H year. - 511.
+Lapidary work on at least three varieties should be done during the current 4-H year. - 481.
 Special Lapidary Exhibit Exhibit at least 6 specimens that have not previously been exhibited, which have received lapidary treatment.
 Lapidary treatment may consist of polishing, and end, face or flat lapping.
 Specimens must represent at least 3 different varieties and include at least three cabochons of any size or shape, only one of which may be free-formed.
 A cabochon is a style of cutting in which the top of the stone forms a domed or curved convex surface.
 Three of the specimens must be mounted into jewelry findings.